QubesOS/qubes-doc/user/downloading-installing-upgrading/supported-versions.md

 ## Templates

-The following table shows select [template](/doc/templates/) versions that are currently supported.
+The following table shows select [template](/doc/templates/) releases that are currently supported.
 Currently, only [Fedora](/doc/templates/fedora/) and [Debian](/doc/templates/debian/) templates are officially supported by the Qubes OS Project.
 [Whonix](https://www.whonix.org/wiki/Qubes) templates are